JingweiToo/EMG-Feature-Extraction-Toolbox/README.md

-# EMG-Feature-Extraction-Toolbox
+# EMG Feature Extraction Toolbox

 * This toolbox offers 17 types of EMG features
 * The "Main" demos how the feature extraction methods can be applied by using the generated sample signal.

-## List of available EMG feature extraction methods
+## List of available feature extraction methods

 | No. | Abbreviation | Name                                         |  Parameter ( default )  |
 |-----|--------------|----------------------------------------------|-------------------------|